-The classification of the mammals according to the kind and the number of teeth
+Classification of mammals according to kind and number of teeth

 The edentates mammals